-E.T. the Extra-Terrestrial (1982), Steven Spielberg’s suburban fairy tale for kids who think they are too hip to believe in fairies, is as glorious as ever 35 years after its debut.
+E.T. the Extra-Terrestrial (1982), Steven Spielberg’s suburban fairy tale for kids who think they are too hip to believe in fairies, is as glorious as ever decades after its debut.

 Henry Thomas is Elliot, an emotionally bruised kid suffering under his parents’ separation who finds another lonely, lost soul, a benevolent alien left behind when his spaceship leaves.
 “I’m keeping him,” says Elliot, who bonds with this ugly-adorable creature, but meanwhile an army of government men search for him.
 As E.T. grows homesick and just plain sick.
 Elliot and friends need to help get E.T. home.